looeee/THREE.App/README.md

 ### CSS

-The following CSS will make the scene take up the full screen
+The following CSS will make the scene take up the full screen.

 ``` css
 body {